aws-samples/eks-workshop-v2/website/docs/aiml/inferentia/index.md

 ### Set up a provisioner of Karpenter for launching a node which has the Inferentia chip

 The lab uses Karpenter to provison an Inferentia node.
-Karpenter can detect the pending pod which requires Neuron cores and launch an inf1 instance which has required Neuron cores.
+Karpenter can detect the pending pod which requires Neuron cores and launch an inf1 instance which has the required Neuron cores.

 Karpenter requires the provisioner settings to provision nodes: